 - Ashley Madison (2015).
 The hacking of the extramarital affair website Ashley Madison made headlines for months.
 A group of hackers exposed millions of registered users’ information on the internet in an effort to force the site to close down.
 The website previously offered a service that would supposedly wipe a user’s entire profile; the hack proved that this was not the case.

 - 21st Century Oncology (2016).
 In March, the nation’s largest radiation oncology provider revealed that 2.2 million confidential medical records had been accessed by an unauthorized third party.
-Attorneys working on lawsuits against the company have received thousands of inquiries from patients worried about identity theft and other misuse of their records.
+Attorneys working on lawsuits against the company have received thousands of inquiries from patients worried about identity theft and other misuses of their records.
 Litigation is still ongoing.

 Responding to a Data Breach